-The Public Health Leadership Programme (PHLP) is designed for people working in public health.
+The Public Health Leadership Programme (PHLP) is designed for public health leaders in New Zealand.

-The programme is funded by the Ministry of Health.
-It has been developed by Catapult (leadership and organisational performance specialists) and Quigley and Watts (public health specialists) following extensive consultation with the sector.
+The programme is funded by the Ministry of Health and has been developed following extensive consultation with the sector.
+PHLP builds leadership competencies identified as important for leaders in public health.
+The programme has been developed by Catapult (specialist leadership and organisational performance consultancy) and Quigley and Watts (public health specialists).

-The PHLP allows participants to discover their leadership potential and equip them with practical and tested leadership tools and resources.
-The programme generates immediate and lasting benefits for participants, those they lead, and for public health.
+PHLP will allow participants to discover their leadership potential and equip them with practical and tested leadership tools and resources.
+The programme will generate immediate and lasting benefits for participants, those they lead, and for public health.

-Each programme has 6 days spread over several months.
-In 2018 one programme will be offered in Wellington and one in Auckland.
+In 2020 one programme will be offered in Wellington and one in Auckland.

 The programme dates are:

 17–18 June, 19–20 August, 21–22 October 2020

 24–25 June, 26–27 August, 28–29 October 2020.

 ‘The course has been a breath of fresh air and it’s been a privilege to be engaged with many new people, paradigms and possibilities for public health.’